jasonjmcghee/jasonjmcghee.github.com/index.md

 ---
 {% include JB/setup %}

 This is my blog!
 It's brand new and still under construction, so a lot will change.
-(Mostly the front-end design)
+(Mostly the front-end design and the addition of blog posts)

 ### All Posts